monadicus/snarkOS/README.md

 ## 6.4 Feature Flags

-By default, the metrics feature is turnned on for some internal crates.
+By default, the metrics feature is turned on for some internal crates.

 * **history** -
   Enables a /history REST endpoint.